-I published this post about a month ago on Medium and LinkedIn Pulse.
+I first published this post on Medium and LinkedIn Pulse.
 At the time, I didn’t think it was “appropriate” for the Content Rules blog.
 However, the response that I received about this article was truly overwhelming.
 So many people have told me what an important piece it is.
 Everyone knows someone (or will know someone soon) who is hearing impaired.
 Many of my readers are hearing impaired – though not all have done something about it.
 In order to give the topic even more visibility, I am reposting the piece here.
 I look forward to your comments. ~ Val

 “My name is Val and I wear hearing aids.”

 I’ve been hearing impaired for most of my 50+ years.
 Though I wasn’t officially diagnosed until I was in my mid-twenties, I knew that I was having problems hearing from a very young age.
 In grade school, people thought I was trying to be the teacher’s pet by sitting in the front row of the class.
 Quite the opposite, I was trying to hear what was being said and follow along.

 It can be very frustrating to go out to dinner with me.
 You need to be prepared to say just about everything twice, unless you know how to communicate with me in a noisy environment.
 Also, knowing how to communicate with me (or others who are hearing impaired) is actually not enough.
 You actually need to continue to use those behaviors for the entire meal.

 On my side, I can tell you it is exhausting.
 The amount of mental energy it takes for me to understand your words is not easy to describe.
 My brain stretches and stretches.
 It knows there are sounds that it truly wants to process, but simply cannot.
 And, believe me, I hate asking you to repeat everything.